huagetai/ComfyUI-Gaffer/README.md

   input:
   * image: transparent background image.
   * mask:  mask indicating areas to be converted to grey.
+  * multiplier: A value to control the intensity of the grey conversion.

   output:
   * image: gray background image.